-The changing conceptualisation of Higher Education: UK is an example (but it is a global trend)
+The changing conceptualisation of Higher Education: UK as an example of a global trend

 The policies of successive UK governments, in common with those of virtually all developed and most developing countries, increasingly have been designed to expand higher education in the belief that widening access and the resulting increased output of graduates will contribute to the growth of a 'high skills' economy and greater economic and social prosperity.
 It provides a very clear illustration of changing policies and trends that have become characteristic of all developed and most developing countries throughout the second half of the 20th century and into the first decade of the 21st.